zeromq/chumak/README.md

 Goal
 ----

-The goal of `erlangzmq` library is to provide up-to-date binding for ZMTP.
+The goal of `erlangzmq` library is to provide up-to-date native Erlang implementation of ZMTP.

 Features
 --------